171-Logo-Siber-FullStack-Bootcamp/week4-assignment-aahmetmeliksah/day3/day3.md

 Difference between `const` and **read-only**
 JS don't have read-only
-const you assign value once, and you cannot assign another value For read-only, you do not have assign value but in constructor, you must assing value in constructor
+const you assign value once, and you cannot assign another value For read-only, you do not have assign value, but in constructor you must assing value in constructor

 ## Look Into